Averageshot/Svencoop-Point-Entities-Plugin/README.md

 ```

 # TO INSTALL:
-1. download and uzip the contents into the main /svencoop/ or /svencoop_addon/ directory
+1. download and unzip the contents into the main /svencoop/ or /svencoop_addon/ directory
 2. insert this into your default_plugins.txt file:
 ```
 "plugin"